-- Homework registration - 47/66 have registered as of early this morning - Only 20 have submitted answers!! - You must complete the process all the way to the submission to obtain the free full credit for homework #1!! - You need to get approval for enrollment from me so please take an action quickly! - Temporary issue with online submission has been resolved → Go ahead and submit online - Reading assignment #1: Read and follow through all sections in appendix A by tomorrow, Wednesday, June 4 - There will be a quiz tomorrow Wednesday, June 4, on this reading assignment and what we have learned up to today! - Beginning of the class \rightarrow Do not be late - Bring your calculator but DO NOT input formula into it! - You can prepare a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the exam → no solutions or derivations! - No additional formation or values of constants will be provided!
+- Homework registration - 47/69 have registered as of early this morning - Only 25 have submitted answers!! - You must complete the process all the way to the submission to obtain the free full credit for homework #1!! - You need to get approval for enrollment from me so please take an action quickly! - Reading assignment #1: Read and follow through all sections in appendix A by ۲ tomorrow, Wednesday, June 10 - There will be a quiz tomorrow Wednesday, June 10, on this reading assignment and what we have learned up to today! - Beginning of the class \rightarrow Do not be late - Bring your calculator but DO NOT input formula into it! - Cell phones or any types of computers cannot replace a calculator! - BYOF: You may bring a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the quiz - No derivations, word definitions or solutions of any problems ! - No additional formulae or values of constants will be provided!